Richard II (play): Performance history

-Additionally the role was played by Mark Rylance at the Globe Theatre in 2003.
-An often overlooked production, the lead actor handles the character in, as The Guardian noted, perhaps the most vulnerable way ever seen.
+The role was played by Mark Rylance in an all-male production at Shakespeare's Globe in 2003.
 The play returned to the Globe in 2015 with Charles Edwards in the title role.

 In summer 2012, BBC Two broadcast a filmed adaptation together with other plays in the Henriad under the series title The Hollow Crown with Ben Whishaw as Richard II.

 No film version for cinema release has ever been made; however, the 1949 film Train of Events includes a sub-plot featuring an amateur dramatics society performing the last scenes of Richard II.

 The Royal Shakespeare Company produced the play with David Tennant in the lead role in 2013.
 It has been released as a Cineplex Odeon special worldwide movie event.
 Tennant reprised the role for his U.S. stage debut, at BAM, in April 2016.

 The Almeida Theatre, Islington, London, produced the play with Simon Russell Beale in the lead role in 2019.